ivanclaudf/neuragrid-smarteyes-delivery/docs/templates.md

 3. Keep templates simple and readable
 4. Document the required variables for each template

+---

 ## Technical Details

-The template rendering is performed using Go's standard library `text/template` package.
+Template rendering is performed using Go's standard library `text/template` package.
 The variables are passed as a map from the request's `params` field and rendered just before sending the message to the provider.